GihanIT/GihanIT/README.md

 - Building ICT courses for students aged 10 and above

 ## 🌱 Currently Learning
-- Programming, Cyber security, Computer Networks and Tutoring
+- Programming, Cyber Security, Computer Networks and Tutoring
 - Exploring other tech-related topics to improve teaching skills

 ## 💞️ Looking to Collaborate On